 The court evaluating the evidence determined that the insured was disabled because there was no evidence her condition was improving.
 The court also observed that limited walk, stand and sit capabilities preclude sedentary work.
 The judge citing Gordon v.
 Northwest Airlines, Inc. Long term Disability Income Plan observed, “Common sense dictates that someone who cannot walk, sit or stand more than 2.5 hours per day cannot do sedentary work.”

 Despite substantial evidence from vocational experts and physicians, the insurer in this case continued to advance the specious argument that the ability to engage in extremely limited part-time sedentary work means an individual is not disabled.
-The notion that a person is able to engage in a sedentary job but only with ten minute breaks on an hourly basis might seem ludicrous, but the position taken by the insurance company demonstrates how far a carrier will go to avoid paying a long-term disability claim.
+The notion that a person is able to engage in a sedentary job but only with ten minute breaks on an hourly basis might seem ludicrous, but the position taken by the insurance company demonstrates how far a carrier will go to avoid paying a long-term disability insurance claim.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].